kigster/pause/README.md

 ### Configuration

 Configure Pause.
 This could be in a Rails initializer.
+At the moment, pause can only be used as a singleton, i.e. you can not use `pause` with multiple configurations, or multiple redis backends.
+This is something that can be rather easily fixed, if necessary.

+Therefore, you configure the Pause singleton with the following options:

+  * **redis connection parameters** - The host, port and db of the Redis instance to use.

-  * resolution - The time resolution (in seconds) defining the minimum period into which action counts are aggregated.
+  * **resolution** - the length of time (in seconds) defining the minimum period into which action counts are aggregated.
 This defines the size of the persistent store.
 The higher the number, the less data needs to be persisted in Redis.

-  * history - The maximum amount of time (in seconds) that data is persisted
+  * **history** - The maximum amount of time (in seconds) that data is persisted.

 ```ruby
 Pause.configure do |config|